Salomon OUTpath GTX Review

-The Salomon OUTpath GTX hiking shoe is a high tech model that utilizes a lot of advanced features to achieve its low weight.
+The Salomon OUTpath GTX is a high tech model that utilizes a lot of advanced features to achieve its low weight.
 Built on top of a Premium Wet Traction outsole, which is stiff and absorbs the impact of sharp rocks well, the rest of the shoe is made of synthetic materials that are designed to provide a high level of protection from the elements.
 This Sensifit material is hardy and durable, and in conjunction with a Gore-Tex lining allows the foot to breathe quite well, but we felt that the material's stiffness detracted from the overall comfort of the shoe.
 Some reviewers found that when the shoe bent is pushed this stiff upper material into their feet creating hot spots.
 Others did not find this to be the case, so we recommend trying these on in person before heading out onto a long hike.

 The speed lacing system that we have come to expect from Salomon shoes is quick and easy, though does not allow for a customizable fit, especially in the toe box.
 Overall this could be a comfortable shoe for some, but it is rather stiff and clunky feeling, and we often chose a softer feeling shoe for long walks.

-Without a doubt, Salomon has achieved something remarkable in creating the Outpath shoe, as it features a stiff, supportive sole, has a top-notch waterproof lining, and still weighs in at only 1.7 pounds per pair in the US size 11 that we tested.
+Without a doubt, Salomon has achieved something remarkable in creating this shoe, as it features a stiff, supportive sole, has a top-notch waterproof lining, and still weighs in at only 1.7 pounds per pair in the US size 11 that we tested.
 Such lightweight hiking shoes are a benefit to those who are spending long days out on the trail.

 These hikers are indeed supportive and easily cover ground on rough and uneven terrain.
 The stiff Contagrip outsole effectively protects the foot from sharp rocks, and with a good deal of torsional stability, they hold an edge well without rolling.
 They are rather a low cut, however, and leave the ankle fully exposed to being hit by rocks.